 The picture quality isn’t always the sharpest, but it streams without buffering.

-Based on my experience, I’m confident in Locast’s reliability.
+Based on my experience, I’m confident in Locast’s streaming reliability.
 It has surpassed my expectations for a free or $5 a month streaming service.

 That said, I know that I can always sign up for a paid service if there’s an outage.